Compare Rates

 Cigarette smokers can often expect to pay 250% or more premium dollars than non-smokers.
 If you smoke tobacco products, there will be two smoker classes where an insurance company will place you.
 You will always pay more for using tobacco because of the health risks tobacco has been known to cause.

-The Standard Smoker class is where you would fall for regular cigarette smoking and steady cigar smoking.
+The Standard Smoker class is where you would fit in for regular cigarette smoking and steady cigar smoking.
 We highly recommend people give up smoking and improve their health.
-Remember to purchase a life insurance policy with a smoker’s rate and then quit smoking so you can re-apply later for a non-smoker rate.
+If you purchase a life insurance policy with a smoker’s rate and then you quit smoking, you can re-apply later for a non-smoker rate.

 You can always request that your smoking rate be eliminated.
 Your rate class can be changed to a non-smoker, drastically reducing your life insurance premiums.